Dr. Anne Kohnke

 Research and Scholarship

-Kohnke, A., Shoemaker, D., & Sigler, K. (in production, scheduled for March 2016 print).
-The Complete Guide to CyberSecurity Risk and Controls.
+Kohnke, A., Shoemaker, D., & Sigler, K. (2016).
+The Complete Guide to Cybersecurity Risk and Controls.
 London: CRC Press, Taylor & Francis Group.

-Shoemaker, D., Kohnke, A., & Sigler, K. (in production, scheduled for Feb 2016 print).
-CyberSecurity: A Guide to the National Initiative for Cybersecurity Education (NICE) Framework 2.0.
+Shoemaker, D., Kohnke, A., & Sigler, K. (2016).
+Cybersecurity: A Guide to the National Initiative for Cybersecurity Education (NICE) Framework 2.0.
 London: CRC Press, Taylor & Francis Group.

 Kohnke, A. & Shoemaker, D. (2015).
 Making Cybersecurity Effective: The Five Governing Principles for Implementing Practical IT Governance and Control.
 EDP Audit, Control, and Security 52(03), 9-17.